October 1: 6 Major Economic Issues Affecting Nigeria Since Independence

 Read also

-The Central Bank of Nigeria (CBN) has struggled to maintain a stable value for the naira, which has led to the emergence of a parallel market with much higher exchange rates.
+The Central Bank of Nigeria (CBN) has struggled to maintain a stable value for the naira, leading to a parallel market with much higher exchange rates.

 4. Nigeria's rising debt profile